Understanding Holiday Stress Through a Trauma-Informed Lens

 PLMHC Section for Therapy Seekers

-If you are reading this as someone looking for trauma informed support, Peaceful Living Mental Health Counseling (PLMHC) offers gentle, evidence based therapy for children, teens, and adults.
+If you are reading this as someone looking for trauma-informed support, Peaceful Living Mental Health Counseling (PLMHC) offers gentle, evidence-based therapy for children, teens, and adults.
 Our clinicians specialize in EMDR, trauma recovery, anxiety, and nervous system regulation.
-We offer in person sessions in Scarsdale and virtual sessions throughout NY, NJ, CT, and FL.
+We offer in-person sessions in Scarsdale and virtual sessions throughout NY, NJ, CT, and FL.

 Our approach centers on safety and collaboration.
 Nothing is wrong with you.
 Something happened to you, and healing happens with the right support.
+Schedule a free 15-minute consultation.

 Read Relevant EMDR Coach Blogs